 Not exactly the start that a rookie would want, but he eventually righted the ship.
 Bromley would earn his first NHL victory in only his third game – a Feb.
 17, 1974 showdown at Buffalo’s Memorial Auditorium against the Detroit Red Wings.
 This time around he was superb between the pipes, as he backstopped the Sabres to a 2-1 win.
 Bromley stopped 36 of the 37 shots he faced, including all three from eventual Hockey Hall of Famer Marcel Dionne.

 Bromley would finish the 1973-74 season having played 12 games.
-He compiled an overall first-year record of 3-5-3 to go with a 3.31 goals against average and a .879 save percentage.
+He compiled an overall first-year record of 3-5-3 to go with a 3.31 goals-against average and an .879 save percentage.

 Main Goalie During the Cup-Run Season

 The Buffalo Sabres would make a run at the Stanley Cup in only their fifth season of existence.
 The 1974-75 team is still widely considered the greatest team in the franchise’s history.
 Fueled by the “French Connection” line of Gilbert Perreault, Rick Martin, and Rene Robert, the ’74-’75 Sabres were the first team in NHL history to skate six players with at least 30 goals each.
 While they would ultimately lose in the Stanley Cup Final to the Philadelphia Flyers in six games, they were a thrilling team to watch.

 Perhaps lost in memory banks as the years have gone by, many hockey historians and fans alike forget that it was Bromley who handled the bulk of the goaltending duties in this particular season for Buffalo.
 In fact, of the four Sabres netminders to see action, only Bromley and Crozier hit double digits for games played.